hewei2001/Self-Demos/README.md

 <img src=".\assets\instance.jpg" alt="Example of Instance in OOD-Toolset" width="600" />
 </div>

 For each test instance, we provided three cases from the same API as initial available few-shot demos (also referred to as *seed demos*).
 Notably, in the OOD setting, the sub-APIs in seed demos differ from those needed in the final query.

-For example, the function required for the Query is <u>ROUTE</u>.
+For example, the function required for the Query is **ROUTE**.
 Consequently, tool-use cases related to this sub-API should not be included in the seed demos.

 ## 📈Case Study